krishnasai21/ELEMENTS-OF-PROGRAMMING-INTERVIEWS-IN-pyhton/README.md

 # Elements of Programming Interviews (EPI)

-Aims to help the engineers like me(B.Tech Mechanical Engnieer) for interviews for positons/ job roles like software development
+Aims to help the engineers like me who are getting ready for interviews software development

 ## Primary focus of this EPI - Elements of Programming Interviews was
 ```